 - It is well-reported, according to the Bug Writing Guidelines.

 - It is reported against a current build (one dated within the last two weeks).

-- It's not an obvious dupe of, for example, one of the Most Frequently Reported bugs.
+- It's not an obvious duplicate; see for example the Most Frequently Reported bugs by dupe count.

 Note that you do not necessarily have to be able to reproduce the bug in order to confirm it.